 "Stop Having Fun" Guys: The series is often looked down on for having one of the most notable subcultures of this trope.
 In a meta example, competitive fans of other fighting games will look down on people who play Smash Bros.

 While it's been said that fourth installment's gameplay will be a mix of Melee and Brawl, many fans are already decrying it for not immediately appealing to their playstyle.
-The effect worsened with the actual demo, with a few irrational fans throwing out "Brawl 2.0" for it not being exactly what they want or merely feeling like Brawl despite being in simple terms everything said game should have been competitively speaking (Scrappy mechanics like tripping, acting out of hitstun, gliding, etc that weighed Brawl down and made it an absolute bore to watch have been removed in 4).
+The effect worsened with the actual demo, with a few irrational fans throwing out "Brawl 2.0" for it not being exactly what they want or merely feeling like Brawl despite being in simple terms everything said game should have been competitively-speaking.
+(Scrappy Mechanics like tripping, acting out of hitstun, gliding, etc. that weighed Brawl down and made it an absolute bore to watch for the competitive players have been removed in 4.)

 It is also worth mentioning that the build used for E3 and Best Buy/San Diego Comic Con/Gamescom has since been proven to be very outdated.
 Something quite a few "know it alls" ignore in heated discussions on 4's competitive viability!